youblue/BachelorThesisCode_backup/README.md

-# A MFC software for video capture and image processing, written in 2007-2008
+# A MFC software for video capture and image processing

-Very excited to recover this from my old hard disk
+Written in 2007-2008, very excited to recover this from my old hard disk